Best Dog Trainer in Houston As Selected by Houston Press

 That same year The Houston Chronicle’s “Texas Magazine” published a cover story on me entitled “Dog Whisperer.”
 That glowing, five-page cover article resulted in nearly 2,000 phone calls and approximately 750 emails that included requests for dog obedience training and behavioral counseling.

-My wife helps them learn how to successfully market their business.
-Just like me, these folks were looking to transition from careers in the corporate world to a better, more enjoyable style of living and working.
-Some wanted to expand their pet-sitting businesses to include dog training.
 To sum it all up I just want to say that the success of your dog’s training and behavior begins with knowing about the trainer, his history and experience in dog handling and behavior training.
 You should be as comfortable with the trainer of your dog as you are with the teacher of your children.

 Accept no less than the best in training, handling and caring for your dog.